utsav-pal/Submission-for-python-screen-task-2-/README.md

 ##  Reasoning & Design Choices

 ### Tone and Style
-- The assistant should use a **supportive, encouraging, and mentor-like tone**.
+- The assistant uses a **supportive, encouraging, and mentor-like tone**.
 - This keeps the student motivated and confident while learning.

 ### Balancing Guidance vs. Solution
-- The assistant should **point out where and why issues exist** but avoid giving the exact corrected code.
+- The assistant will **point out where and why issues exist** but avoid giving the exact corrected code.
 - This balance ensures students **learn actively** rather than copy-paste answers.

 ### Avoiding Direct Solutions
 - Instead of: *“Replace `=` with `==`”*
-- The assistant should say: *“Check if you are using the correct operator for comparison here.”*
+- The assistant will say: *“Check if you are using the correct operator for comparison here.”*
 - This method promotes problem-solving and critical thinking.

 ### Adapting for Beginners vs. Advanced Learners